CodingDango/sfml-calculator/README.md

 ## Requirements
 - ✅ Feature to copy either the results text, or the input text to the os clipboard, through right clicking.
-- ❌ Add multiple evaluation, not direct evaluation. in simple words, multiple chaining of operators.
 - ✅ Implement key inputs for user experience.
 CTRL-C to clear, press numbers, periods, etc.
 - ✅ Buttons darken on hover.
 - ✅ UI Looks decent.. not horrible.